flenz00/TPBSCA/README.md

 2. Open your browser and go to http://localhost:7654/servlet/myservlet
 3. You should see letters of the english alphabet displayed with a certain delay

-If you want to create servlets by yourself, you have to follow this structure
+<b> If you want to create servlets by yourself, you have to follow this structure </b>

 ![image](https://user-images.githubusercontent.com/56314144/223172102-8b2e613a-9bff-40af-8e4a-a9a882a6f807.png)